FunkyToc/ffparser/README.md

 # ffparser

 A PHP script to pull and recover "Final Fantasy 14 online" Top Weekly Players.
 Update each monday at 10AM.
-Pull weekly top players scoreboards, order by Grand Company points, on the official website of the game PHP crawler to Json array, store in SQL database.
+Pull weekly top players scoreboards, order by Grand Company points, on the official website of the game.
+Datas are stored in SQL database, with Json format.

 // Author
 * Name : FunkyToc